patrickaws6/gunnu-maven-war-project/README.md

 # gunnu-maven-war-project
-# for war file
+# For ---------war----------- file
-# cmd
+# cmd cli server aws ec2
   mvn archetype:generate \
   -DgroupId=com.example \
   -DartifactId=mywebapp \
   -DarchetypeArtifactId=maven-archetype-webapp \
   -DinteractiveMode=false
 # mvn clean package
-it will build the war package
+It will build the (war) package with al the required classes.
+# push the code to github